see what we’ve been up to

 *Note: the original commitment was $450,000 over three years, but two installments totaling $304,193.82 were sufficient to complete the research and no further contributions were required.

-Augusta, GA: The Press On Fund invested $150,00 toward a three year, $450,000, commitment to a pioneering study that provides an immuno-therapy strategy for relapse-neuroblastoma patients.
-With this investment, Dr. Wing Leung, and his research team at St. Jude Children’s Research Hospital, are developing a novel 3 pronged approach to attack neuroblastoma, an approach that can be added to current treatment options with relatively little anticipated toxicity.
-This study uses Natural Killer ( or NK cells; the NK Cell study was also funded by Press On) or stem cells from parental donors to treat neuroblastoma.
+Augusta, GA: The Press On Fund invested $150,00 toward a three-year, $450,000, commitment to a pioneering study that provides an immunotherapy strategy for relapse and high-risk neuroblastoma patients.
+With this investment, Dr. Wing Leung and his research team at St. Jude Children’s Research Hospital are developing a novel three-pronged approach to attack neuroblastoma, an approach that can be added to current treatment options with relatively little anticipated toxicity.
+This study uses Natural Killer (or NK cells; the NK Cell study was also funded by Press On) or stem cells from parental donors to treat neuroblastoma.
 The parental donor, or haplo transplant, is a stem cell transplant protocol similar, but not identical, to the 3rd/4th transplants of Brennan Simkins, which were also pioneered at St. Jude.
 This study is now open to include neuroblastoma patients, and is being pursued in the honor of Patrick Chance, Press On’s inspiration in the fight against neuroblastoma.
-The Press On team believes this investment was appropriately spawned from both the Chance and Simkins families first-hand experience in the fight for their sons.
+The Press On team believes this investment was appropriately spawned from both the Chance and Simkins families’ first-hand experience in the fight for their sons.